The Jelly Bean Bandits interview

 Interview with Michael Raab of The Jelly Bean Bandits.
-In 1968, The Jelly Bean Bandits put out their debut LP on Mainstream Records Inc.
+In 1968, The Jelly Bean Bandits released their debut LP on Mainstream Records.

 Where and when did you grow up?
 Was music a big part of your family life?
 Did the local music scene influence you or inspire you to play music?